atreyi-biswas/ui-ux-projects/30-day figma poster challenge/02_Bold_Event_Poster/README.md

-# 🖼️ Day 2 – Bold Event Poster
+# 🖼️ Day 2 – Any Event Poster
-**Theme:** *“Bold” – Making Statements that Stand Out*
+**Theme:** *“Magical”*

 ---

 ## 🎯 Objective
-Design a striking **event poster** that captures attention using bold typography, high contrast, and strong visual hierarchy.
-The goal is to communicate event details clearly while leaving a powerful visual impact.
+The aim was to create a poster that instantly immerses the viewer in a magical world — something that feels like a portal to an unforgettable night of wonder, illusion, and spellbinding experiences.

 ---

 ## 🧠 Concept
-The poster embodies the **“Bold”** theme through:
+The poster embodies the **“Magical”** theme through:
-- Oversized, heavy-weight type
-- Limited but high-contrast color palette
-- Strong vertical or diagonal alignment
-- Minimal yet impactful content layout
+- How to use **gradients and shadows** to create depth and glow effects
+- How to build a **composition** that feels balanced and enchanting
+- How to pick **fantasy-inspired fonts** and blend them for impact
+- How to experiment with **components and constraints**, even for decorative elements
+- And most importantly — how to **think creatively with limitations** and still bring imagination to life

 ---